 How a Panel Redesign Helped Sales and Customer Success Teams Avoid Critical Setup Errors

-I redesigned a complex admin tool used daily by Sales and Success teams to configure enterprise clients.
-The old system made critical errors too easy.
-I rebuilt it around clarity, feedback, and safer workflows, reducing support, stress, and risk.
+I redesigned a complex admin tool used daily by Sales and Customer Success teams to configure enterprise client settings.
+The legacy system made critical errors easy.
+I rebuilt it around clarity, feedback, and safer workflows, reducing support needs and user stress.

 MY ROLE ON THE PROJECT